 A Glimpse of Worthington in 2003

-Worthington celebrated its bicentennial in 2003.
-Much has been photographed and written about the celebrations that year, but as a historian I was
+As everyone knows, Worthington celebrated its bicentennial in 2003.
+Much has been photographed and written about the celebrations that year, but as a

-acutely aware that I often wished that people in 1953, 1903, 1853 or 1803 had left us images of everyday life as well as their celebrations.
-Yes, they left us maps and minutes of meetings, portraits of well known
+historian I was acutely aware that I often wished that people in 1953, 1903, 1853 or 1803 had left us images of everyday life as well as their celebrations.
+Yes, they left us maps and minutes of meetings, portraits

-individuals and black and white pictures of groups like families and sports teams.
-We're extremely grateful for all of that, but wouldn't we like to know what they looked like shopping in their community or
+of well known individuals and black and white pictures of groups like families and sports teams.
+We're extremely grateful for all of that, but wouldn't we like to know what they looked like shopping in their

 It is difficult to know whether historians of 2053 or 2103 will appreciate photos of everyday life, or in what form to preserve them to allow such